πŸ“ Tutorials

 Key concepts

-Trigger (on) β what starts the workflow: push, pull_request, schedule, workflow_dispatch (manual).
+Triggers (on) β€” what starts the workflow: push, pull_request, schedule (cron), workflow_dispatch (manual), or even release.

-Deploy on push to main:
+Deploy to Vercel on push

 on: